adamcysec/subjack/README.md

 Each subdomain's CNAME record is queried from the DNS.

-If a CNAME record exists for the given subdomain, then the CNAME is checked for registration status from a whois lookup.
+If a CNAME record exists for the given subdomain, then the CNAME is checked for registration status from a RDAP lookup.

 > 📘 **Note**
 >